 The interdisciplinary Master’s program in Behavioral and Social Health Sciences (BSHS) in the Brown University School of Public Health trains graduate students who are interested in analyzing the complex behavioral and social determinants of public health, and in developing interventions to change behaviors and improve social contexts related to public health.

-The Master’s program is an eight-unit, terminal degree program, in which students can opt for a degree requiring a written Thesis (ScM), or a Capstone experience with supervised community fieldwork (AM).
+The Master’s program is an eight-unit, terminal degree program in which students are required to complete a written Thesis.
 The Master’s program is designed to be completed on a full- or part-time basis.

 The BSHS Master's degree program is ideal for students interested in working in health program evaluation, program management, community-based organizations and other non-profit services, managed care, treatment intervention research, and clinical trials, among other fields.
 The BSHS program is also a good fit for those interested in pursuing doctoral-level training in public health, psychology, public policy, and social welfare.